Producing the Work Basis

 Note: Check the heel height on the h-Cast.

 Reinforcing the Foot Piece

 Mark the 1st and 5th metatarsal bone.
-Determine the rolling-off line between the two markings and draw it parallelly to the mechanical joint axes (auxiliary line A).
+Determine the rolling-off line between the two markings.
+When you draw the line in, make sure that it is parallel to the mechanical joint axis (auxiliary line A).

 Place the positive cast with correct heel height on the h-Cast.
 Reinforce and prolong the foot area so that it provides more stability during later reinforcements.